googledatastudio/community-connectors/github/README.md

   `YOUR_SCRIPT_ID` with the value you noted in step #1.**

 1. Click `Register application`.
-1. Visit [Apps Script][appsscript] and open your GitHub connector Apps Script project.
+1. Visit [Apps Script] and open your GitHub connector Apps Script project.
 Click on **File** -> **Project Properties** -> **Script Properties**.
 1. Add the following key-value pairs as script properties: